nathanvda/cocoon/README.markdown

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+## Todo

+* complete the sample projects for simple_form and normal rails forms
+* complete the test-coverage

 ## Copyright

-Copyright (c) 2010 nathanvda.
+Copyright (c) 2010 Nathan Van der Auwera.
 See LICENSE for details.